tmalsburg/helm-bibtex/README.md

 - `helm-bibtex-pdf-open-function`: Function used for opening PDFs (the default function opens them in Emacs)
 - `helm-bibtex-notes-path`: Location where notes are stored (one file per entry)
 - `helm-bibtex-notes-extension`: File extension of the files containing the notes
+- `helm-bibtex-fallback-options`: Online databases for which dummy entries are provided
+- `helm-bibtex-browser-function`: The browser that is used to access online databases

 Helm-bibtex assumes that PDFs and notes have the BibTeX key of their associated entries as their base names plus ".pdf" for PDFs and whatever extension is configured for notes (".org" by default).